What water treatment should I use?

 Best for people who filter all their water and do not want to worry about electronics and variable water conditions.
 Tends to be best for someone on the go more than a gravity filter will warrant.
 Works well for group use.

 Sawyer Squeeze Filter: Essentially a a smaller take-off of the above.
 Various models.
 Pretty light.
 Not terribly expensive.
 A bit awkward to use on “trickle” water sources.
+Does not work well with silty or sediement filled water.

 If you want a traditional filter, but travel solo, and treat all your water, this one works well.